rosmed/slicer_ros2_module/docs/pages/motion-control.rst

 Live Synchronization
 ~~~~~~~~~~~~~~~~~~~~

-When **Track model transform with TF2** is enabled, the UI follows the same
+When **Track Model Transform with TF2** is enabled, the UI follows the same
 path as ``ROS2MotionControlLogic.AddMoveItObstacleWithTransform``.
 The
 collision object is published with ``header.frame_id`` set to the obstacle
 model's Slicer node name, and the module starts a TF2 broadcaster from the